NFYB10021U CHANGED: Condensed Matter Physics 2 (CMP2)

 superconductivity, non-equilibrium transport, quantum Hall effect

 This course is an introduction to selected topics in condensed matter physics, building on the foundations of condensed matter physics 1 (CMP1).

 The course serves as an excellent continuation of CMP1 and/or CMT1 and can be taken equally well on 3rd or 4th year.

 The student should be able to:

-- describe how and why electrons interact in solid materials.
+- describe how and why electrons couple to external fields.

 - understand the basics of mean-field theory, Landau models, and apply it to concrete models.

-- use the rules of semiclassical electron dynamics and the Boltzmann equation to calculate the basic transport properties of solids.
+- be able to apply the Boltzmann equation to calculate the basic transport properties of solids.

 - describe the different types of magnetically ordered structures.